organix/uFork/ufork-wasm/awp.md

 addresses are used solely for routing, and should not be relied upon for security.

-Underlying transports provide an interface made up of two requestor factories (see https://github.com/douglascrockford/parseq), `connect` and `listen`.
+Underlying transports provide an interface made up of two requestor functions (see https://github.com/douglascrockford/parseq), `connect` and `listen`.

 #### Connecting

-    connect(
-        identity,
-        name,
-        address,
-        on_receive,
-        on_close
-    ) -> requestor(connect_callback) -> cancel

-The `connect` factory takes the following parameters:
+The `connect` requestor takes an object with the following properties:

     identity
         Used to prove ownership of the local party's name and secure the